 Under the FFCRA, the first 2 weeks of emergency family and medical leave are unpaid.
 However, the employee may use Emergency Paid Sick Leave or other sick leave or PTO to cover this portion.
 The Justworks FFCRA leave tool does not track the unpaid portion of EFML, so you should not record those 2 weeks in this flow.

-Weeks 3 through 12 must be paid at two-thirds the employee’s regular pay (or applicable minimum wage, whichever is higher), capped at $200 per day and $10,000 in aggregate, per employee.
+Under the FFCRA, weeks 3 through 12 are paid at two-thirds the employee’s regular pay (or applicable minimum wage, whichever is higher), capped at $200 per day and $10,000 in aggregate, per employee.

 EMERGENCY PAID SICK LEAVE (EPSL)